arielsanchezmora/vDocumentation/README.md

 # vDocumentation

-vDocumentation provides a community-created set of PowerCLI scripts that produce documentation of vSphere environments in CSV or Excel file format.
+vDocumentation provides a community-created set of PowerCLI scripts that produce infrastructure documentation of vSphere environments in CSV or Excel file format.

 # TL;DR